datocal/nolocal/docs/devguide/ci/jobs.md

 The pipeline execute multiple jobs in parallel.
 When every Job is finished, the deploy proceeds.

 ## Check
 Executes the gradle _check_ task.
 It will run the unit tests and the integration tests.
-This task generates some jacoco reports that will be uploaded [to codecov](https://app.codecov.io/gh/datocal/nolocal) to show the current coverage of the project

 ## BuildDocs
 This Job will build the docs under the docs folder.
 This folder contains a Docusaurus project that generates a static site